Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Increased Number of Classes:** The pattern introduces multiple state classes, potentially increasing the overall number of classes in the system.
 - **Complexity for Simple State Machines:** For simple state machines, using the State pattern may introduce unnecessary complexity.
 - **Global Access to Context:** State classes may need access to the context, which can lead to a global context or dependency injection.

+### Points :

+1. In State Design Pattern, each state is connected to another state so that a flow can be created from an initial state to some final state as in finite state machines.
+2. State patterns allow us to switch from one state to another dynamically at runtime so that the behavior of the context object can change.
+3. State pattern allows different states to be dependent on each other in a flow so that the behavior of the context class can be changed from one state to another.

 ## Strategy 🎯